cube-js/cube/docs/content/Schema/pre-aggregations.md

 `refreshKey` is used to determine if there's a need to update specific pre-aggregation on each scheduled refresh run.
 For partitioned pre-aggregations `min` and `max` dates for `timeDimensionReference` are fetched to determine range for refresh.

+Every time scheduled refresh is run it takes every pre-aggregation partition starting with most recent ones in time and checks if it's `refreshKey` changed.
+If it's changed then such partition will be refreshed.

 In development mode, Cube.js runs the background refresh by default and will refresh all the pre-aggregations marked with `scheduledRefresh` parameter.